Jean Kent: Personal life

 Kent was married to Austrian actor Josef Ramart from 1946 until his death in 1989, aged 70.
-They met on the set of Caravan, in which he also appeared.
-Actor Stewart Granger, a co-star from this film, was the best man at their wedding.
+They met on the set of Caravan, in which both appeared.
+Actor Stewart Granger, a co-star in the picture, was the best man at their wedding.
 Kent and Ramart also both had roles in the film Trottie True.

-She was the subject of This Is Your Life in 1974 when she was surprised by Eamonn Andrews at the Strand Theatre.
+Kent was the subject of This Is Your Life in 1974, being surprised by Eamonn Andrews at the Strand Theatre.
 Kent made her last public appearance in June 2011, when she was honoured by the British Film Institute on her 90th birthday.
 She was a guest at a screening of Caravan at the BFI Southbank.

 Death

-Kent died in the West Suffolk Hospital, Bury St. Edmunds on 30 November 2013, following a fall at her home in Westhorpe.
-The coroner recorded a narrative verdict that Kent died from accidental injuries and that cardiac disease may have contributed to a fall.
+Kent died in the West Suffolk Hospital, Bury St. Edmunds, on 30 November 2013, following a fall at her home in Westhorpe.
+The coroner determined that Kent died from accidental injuries received during a fall that may have been caused by cardiac disease.